wpswings/wallet-system-for-woocommerce/README.txt

 Wallet System for WooCommerce is a digital wallet plugin.
 It helps you implement a digital wallet system on their WooCommerce store and lets customers buy your products & services with swift WooCommerce payments.
 It is one of the fastest WordPress Payment plugins.

-The [**WooCommerce Wallet**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) allows users to add funds. using the available payment methods on your store and see their wallet transactions list.
+This [**WooCommerce Wallet**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) allows users to add funds. using the available payment methods on your store and see their wallet transactions list.
 The merchant can manage the customers’ e-wallets and change the wallet amount.

-This WooCommerce payments plugin will significantly improve the payment & order processing speed.
+**Wallet for WooCommerce** plugin will significantly improve the payment & order processing speed.
 It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
 In conclusion, wallet funds usage will better the overall user experience.

 Are you stuck with a different wallet plugin?
 No worries!
 Moving to our WooCommerce Wallet plugin is easy.
 Get in touch, and we'll help you migrate smoothly. - [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us)